SohaibKhelanji/fossils-and-stones/README.md

 ## Contributing
 We welcome contributions to this project!
-If you have an idea for a new feature or a bug to report, please open an issue in the repository.<br>
+If you have an idea for a new feature or a bug to report, please open an issue in the repository.
 If you would like to contribute code, please create a new branch and open a pull request when you are ready for it to be reviewed.

 ---